Haryaksh1/Haryaksh1/README.md

 - 👀 I'm fascinated by the intersection of mathematics and machine learning, exploring how computational approaches can solve complex problems across domains.
 My projects span from NLP and cross-lingual embeddings to healthcare applications of AI.

-- 🚀 I’m currently learning in  Graph Neural Networks, Deep Learning, NLP and LLMs
+- 🚀 I’m currently learning Graph Neural Networks, Deep Learning, NLP and LLMs

 - 💞️ I’m looking to collaborate on Natural Language Processing & Large Language Models